python/cpython/Doc/library/sys.rst

 .. data:: int_info

-   A struct sequence that holds information about Python's internal representation of integers.
+   A :term:`struct sequence` that holds information about Python's internal representation of integers.
 The attributes are read only.

    +-------------------------+----------------------------------------------+
    | attribute               | explanation                                  |